Many-body quantum resources of graph states: Results

-In Fig.~\ref{fig.n5}, we show how the exponent $\gamma$, normalized to $L$, changes with the growing number of established borders, using $L=4,6,10,100,1000$.
-The number of borders $p$ is normalized to $L$, giving $x=p/L$, namely the fraction of edges.
-While for small $L$, the Bell correlations vanish (i.e., $\gamma/L>\frac12$), in the quasi-thermodynamical limit (here we used $L=1000$ and checked that the curves do not change for higher $L$'s) the many-body correlations are present for all star graph states.
-Moreover, for large $L$ we can analytically predict the depth of many-body Bell correlations and entanglement.
-Since, starting from $p=4$ edges, the $\gamma$ grows by one only every second $p$, then the coherence behaves like $\gamma\simeq\frac p2$.
+Figure~\ref{fig.n5} shows how the exponent $\gamma$, normalized to $L$, changes with an increasing number of established edges, using $L=4,6,10,100,1000$.
+The number of edges $p$ is normalized by $L$, yielding $x=p/L$, the fraction of edges.
+For small $L$, the Bell correlations vanish (i.e., $\gamma/L>\frac12$), but in the quasi-thermodynamic limit (here we used $L=1000$ and checked that the curves do not change for higher $L$'s) the many-body correlations are present for all star graph states.
+Furthermore, for large $L$ we can analytically predict the strength of many-body Bell correlations and entanglement.
+Starting from $p=4$ edges, the $\gamma$ grows by one for every second $p$, hence the coherence behaves like $\gamma\simeq\frac p2$.
 According to Eq.~\eqref{eq.cond}, all graphs with $p<2\log_4L$ are useful for quantum metrology.
-Also, one now can calculate the depth of entanglement and Bell correlations in the graph state.
-For instance, for $L=128$ and half of the nodes connected, i.e., $p=L/2$, we obtian $\gamma\simeq L/4$, thus the entanglement extends over $L-\gamma=96$ qubits and the Bell correlations encompass $L-2\gamma=64$ of them, see Eqs~\eqref{eq.depth.e} and ~\eqref{eq.depth.b}, respectively.
+One can also calculate the strength of quantum correlations in the graph state.
+For example, for $L=128$ and half of the nodes connected, i.e., $p=L/2$, we get $\gamma\simeq L/4$, hence according to Eq.~\eqref{eq.depth.b}, $l=64$ and the state is maximally $65$-local.
+Similarly, using Eq.~\eqref{eq.depth.en} we obtain $s=33$, so the sate is maximally 33-separable.